 Fortunately, creativity wasn’t only for the rich.
 In 1987, a pair of filmmakers opened Two Boots, a new kind of pizzeria in the East Village on Avenue A. It was colorful and artsy, and drew local punks, artists, and college kids on a budget.
 The pizza — affordable and unusual — was inspired in part by the popularity of Cajun cuisine.
 It featured a cornmeal-dusted crust, a cayenne-spiced sauce, and a choice of toppings that included andouille sausage, crawfish, and barbecue shrimp.

-After college, I worked for a year at Two Boots To Go, on Avenue A.
+After graduating from college, I worked for a year at Two Boots To Go, on Avenue A.

 Photo shows my coworker Lucas as he spins a dough, c.1991.

 By the 1980s and ‘90s, savvy pizzeria owners began to recognize that New York’s earliest pizzerias were assets that could be built into chains, or — in the case of Lombardi’s — opened again (it had closed in 1986).
 In 1984, John’s Pizza expanded (by 2010 it had three locations, including one in Times Square that, with seating for 500, may be the largest pizza restaurant in the world).
 In 1990 Patsy Grimaldi, nephew of Patsy Lancieri — another New York pizza pioneer — opened a pizzeria in Brooklyn, under the Brooklyn Bridge.
 In 1994, John Brescio and Gerry Lombardi teamed up to reopen Lombardi’s: fresh mozzarella, simple San Marzano tomato sauce, and an old coal-burning baker’s oven that harkened to New York’s early pizza days.
 Patsy’s and Totonno’s also opened multiple locations.